superstreamlabs/memphis.js/README.md

 $ npm install memphis-dev
 ```

-Notice: you may recive an error about the "murmurhash3" package, to solve it please install g++
+Notice: you may receive an error about the "murmurhash3" package, to solve it please install g++
 ```sh
 $ sudo yum install -y /usr/bin/g++
 ```